Connect with us

 9. You are told that the scholarship is for everyone

 It is never possible for a scholarship to be accessible by everyone, that’s a flag it’s fake.
-Every Scholarship has requirements applicants must meet up with.
+Every scholarship has requirements that applicants must meet.
 If you come across any Scholarship that’s open to everyone, just run away from such a Scholarship.
-The real Scholarship schemes never award everyone that applies.
+The accurate Scholarship schemes never award everyone who applies.

 10. You receive a scholarship you never applied for

-Most times people receive notification of a Scholarship offer that they never applied for.
+Most of the time, people receive notification of a scholarship offer they have never applied for.
 This is a tactic those scammers use to extort money illegally.

-When you receive any notification or call saying you have been offered a scholarship you never applied for, be careful don’t rush to accept whatever they tell you just ignore them.
-Often they request for acceptance fee or a disbursement fee.
+When you receive a notification or call saying you have been offered a scholarship you never applied for, be careful.
+Don’t rush to accept whatever they tell you; just ignore them.
+Often, they request an acceptance fee or a disbursement fee.
 They might give you an unclear message about the Scholarship.

 11. You are asked to submit personal information over the phone

 If you receive any such message requesting you give them your personal information over the phone, quickly hang the phone.
-All they want is to get info about your bank details which they use for their illegal transactions.
+They only want to get info about the bank details they use for their illegal transactions.

-When you receive a scholarship you won’t be asked for your bank details such as your bank card number, or bank security code at the point of application.
+When you receive a scholarship, you won’t be asked for your bank details at the point of application, such as your bank card number or bank security code.

 12. Promised access to the exclusive scholarship information

 If you are told you will receive information on Scholarships in exchange for your details, it’s a warning signal.
 A Scholarship scheme that does this is a scam.
-Schools and government are the strongest units for awarding Scholarships.
+Schools and government are the most vital units for awarding Scholarships.

 They have full information about their Scholarship grants and organization.
-You can access their site or send them an email to be clarified on any information you see, they are more sincere and explicit.
+You can access their site or send them an email to clarify any information you see.
+They are more sincere and explicit.

 Signs of Fake Scholarships